Which interfaces are brought up and down by the network script

 is best achieved by placing the IP address of the DNS server,

-available from the ISP or network administrator, into /etc/resolv.conf
+available from the ISP or network administrator, into /etc/resolv.conf.
+Create the file by running the

 following: